glycerine/gemacs/README.md

 View operations is rebound to Ctrl-x Ctrl-v.
 Ctrl-x `o` cycles through all visible views.

-Translating from the original godit readme, with the program name updated to avoid confusion:

 ![screenshot](https://github.com/glycerine/gemacs/blob/master/godit-linux1.png)

+A description translated from the original godit readme:

 Gemacs is an emacs-ish lightweight text editor.